Sports in Philadelphia: Sports media

-As of 2013, Philadelphia has the fourth largest media market in the United States, with almost three million television homes.
+As of 2023, Philadelphia has the fourth-largest media market in the United States, with almost three million television homes.
 NBC Sports Philadelphia is a cable television channel that covers Philadelphia and Delaware Valley sports.
-It carries most Sixers and Flyers games, along with numerous college sports events.
+The channel as well as sister streaming service Peacock carries all Phillies, Sixers, and Flyers games that are not nationally televised, along with numerous Philadelphia-area college sports events.
 Sister channel NBC Sports Philadelphia Plus carries games when more than one team is playing at the same time.
-Comcast Sportsnet also carries most Phillies games, although some are carried by WPHL-TV.
-All three teams occasionally appear on national television.
-The Eagles usually play on WTXF-TV Fox, although games can also appear on CBS, NBC, ESPN, and the NFL Network.
-Philadelphia also has the sports radio station WTEL, as well as numerous other sports radio broadcasts.
+Due to the NFL's centralized television rights format, the Eagles, as an NFC team, usually play on WTXF-TV Fox, although games can also appear on KYW-TV CBS, WPVI-TV ABC, WCAU NBC, ESPN, NFL Network, or streaming on Amazon Prime Video.
+All Union games are broadcast on Apple's MLS Season Pass.
+The two major sports radio stations in Philadelphia are 94.1 WIP and 97.5 WPEN.
+WIP broadcasts all Phillies and Eagles games, while WPEN broadcasts all Sixers, Flyers, and Union games.
+1210 WPHT carries Phillies games when the Eagles are playing at the same time on WIP, and 93.3 WMMR carries Flyers games when the Sixers are playing at the same time on WPEN.

-Prominent members of the sports media (past and present) include Richie Ashburn (who also played for the Phillies), Gene Hart, Harry Kalas, Merrill Reese, Jayson Stark, Jack Whitaker, Bill Campbell, Ray Didinger, Phil Jasner, Bill Conlin, Michael Barkann, Angelo Cataldi ,Mike Missanelli and Howard Eskin.
+Prominent members of the sports media (past and present) include Richie Ashburn (who also played for the Phillies), Gene Hart, Harry Kalas, Merrill Reese, Jayson Stark, Jack Whitaker, Bill Campbell, Ray Didinger, Phil Jasner, Bill Conlin, Michael Barkann, Angelo Cataldi, Mike Missanelli and Howard Eskin.
 The Philadelphia Sports Writers Association presents annual awards.

 Several films have depicted sports in Philadelphia.
 Most prominently, the Rocky film franchise follows the boxing career of Rocky Balboa, first as a fighter and later as a trainer.
 The film Invincible was based on Vince Papale's career as a player on the Philadelphia Eagles.
 The Garbage Picking Field Goal Kicking Philadelphia Phenomenon starred Tony Danza as the kicker of the Philadelphia Eagles.
 Broad Street Bullies is a documentary that chronicles the early history of the Philadelphia Flyers.
 The film Pride follows swim coach Jim Ellis in 1970s Philadelphia.
 The Mighty Macs depicts the 1970s Immaculata College women's basketball teams of the early 1970s.
 The main character of the film Silver Linings Playbook is an Eagles fan who closely follows the 2008 Eagles season throughout the film.